Skip to content

 Defining Your Audience

-We will go into breaking down the key elements of your audience down in a moment, but for now, think about your audience in a broad sense.
+We will go into breaking down the key elements of your audience in a moment, but for now, think about your audience in a broad sense.

 What is their job?
 Where do they live?
 What is their income level?
 Are they married or single?